CalidaFajra/CalidaFajra/README.md

 - 👋 Hi, I’m @CalidaFajra
-- 👀 I’m interested in American Football
+- 👀 I’m interested in web4 projects
-- 🌱 I’m currently learning to keep silent
+- 🌱 I’m currently learning to keep working!!
 - 💞️ I’m looking to collaborate on burning it.
-- 📫 How to reach me, don't worry about it.
+- 📫 How to reach me; don't worry about it.
 - 😄 Pronouns: Sie
-- ⚡ Fun fact: $BURNNY will go to the moon.
+- ⚡ Fun fact: $BURNNY will go to the moon, und alles web4 belong to us!!

 <!---
 CalidaFajra/CalidaFajra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.